 Footnotes should be used sparingly.
 Number them consecutively throughout the article.
-Many word processors build footnotes into the text, and this feature may be used.
-Should this not be the case, indicate the position of footnotes in the text and present the footnotes themselves separately at the end of the article.
+Many word processors can build footnotes into the text, and this feature may be used.
+Otherwise, please indicate the position of footnotes in the text and list the footnotes themselves separately at the end of the article.
+Do not include footnotes in the Reference list.